Where to See Live Theatre in Memphis

 Photo by Carla McDonald.
 Courtesy of Theatre Memphis.

-A community theatre with a full-time professional staff that produces an average of 10-12 plays on their mainstage, The Lohrey Stage, and their blackbox, The Next Stage.
+This beloved community theatre has a full-time professional staff that produces an average of 10-12 plays on their mainstage, The Lohrey Stage, and their blackbox, The Next Stage.

 Performance venue often featuring international artists, dancers, and musicians.